Loading NuWatt Energy...

 Get a Free Quote

-Section 30C is the last federal tax credit available to homeowners for any residential energy improvement.
+Section 30C was the last federal tax credit available to homeowners for any residential energy improvement.
 The solar ITC is gone.
 The heat pump credit is gone.
-This is it.
-Up to $1,000 residential / $100,000 commercial per unit — but only if installed before the deadline.
+And as of June 30, 2026, the residential home EV charger credit (up to $1,000) is gone too.
+What’s left for homeowners: state and utility EV charger rebates.
+The separate commercial 30C credit (up to $100,000 per unit) is still active for businesses and fleets.

 Quick Answer

-Section 30C of the Internal Revenue Code — officially the Alternative Fuel Vehicle Refueling Property Credit — provides a federal tax credit for installing EV charging equipment at your home or business.
-It covers both the charger hardware and professional installation labor.
+Section 30C of the Internal Revenue Code — officially the Alternative Fuel Vehicle Refueling Property Credit — provided a federal tax credit for installing EV charging equipment at your home or business.
+It covered both the charger hardware and professional installation labor.

 Originally enacted as part of the Energy Policy Act of 2005, Section 30C was extended and modified by the Inflation Reduction Act (IRA) in 2022.
-Under the One Big Beautiful Bill Act (OBBBA) signed on July 4, 2025, the credit now expires on June 30, 2026.
+Under the One Big Beautiful Bill Act (OBBBA) signed on July 4, 2025, the residential credit expired on June 30, 2026 and is no longer available.
+(The separate commercial 30C credit for businesses and fleets remains active.)

 | Credit | Section | Status | Max Value |